When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, the geographic limitations are genuinely frustrating for international users.
 While the VPN and antivirus components work globally, losing access to credit monitoring and identity theft insurance eliminates most of Aura’s value proposition.
 I’m eagerly waiting for international expansion, but until then, US users get all the benefits while the rest of us watch from the sidelines.

-Best Background Check Services for Employers 2025
+Best Background Check Services 2025

 Some pages include affiliate links.
 We may earn a small commission at no extra cost to you.
 Our reviews remain unbiased and independent.